CodeInvers3/PPPwn_ow/README.md

 Probado en mini router [GL-MT300N-V2 Mango](https://www.gl-inet.com/products/gl-mt300n-v2/)

-It enables auto-start on a Wi-Fi device running the OpenWrt system.
+---

+This activation method works for devices with the OpenWrt Linux system as long as they can run PPPwn C++.
+Check the repository of [Xfangfang](https://github.com/xfangfang/PPPwn_cpp) for compatibility.

 ## Requirements:

-- Smart Router lan with OpenWrt.
+- Router/Modem with LAN connection and OpenWrt.
-- Have PuTTY installed on your PC to access the terminal.
+- PuTTY installed on your PC to access the terminal.
-- Download stage1.bin and stage2.bin from Sistro [repository](https://github.com/SiSTR0/PPPwn/releases) for the corresponding firmware.
-- Download PPPwn_cpp for Linux distributions with MIPS chip or whichever your device has, verify with the command `uname -m`.
+- Verify `PPPwn_cpp` for OpenWrt Linux distributions by using the command `uname -m`.
+It is recommended to install the MIPSEL build.
-- Download goldhen.bin for you PS4 FW
+- Download `goldhen.bin` for your console's firmware from [Sistro](https://github.com/SiSTR0/PPPwn/releases).
+- USB drive with 1GB or more of storage.

 ## Steps installation: